Time Settings

 Pro — requires Finance subscription.

-- Add row → pick user / project / both, set rate / currency / effective dates
+Each section: Add row → pick scope, set rate / currency / effective dates → save.
+Inline edit; soft-confirm delete.

 Constraints: